maybeanerd/celeryband/README.md

 ![image](https://github.com/user-attachments/assets/2b212b4f-2743-41db-ab70-e181ef4f9866)

-# Running your own server
+# Running Your Own Server

 You can run CeleryBand in a few ways.
 We provide a container image [as part of this repository](https://github.com/maybeanerd/celeryband/pkgs/container/celeryband) which can be run using docker, kubernetes, or any other container runtime.

-It is a monolithic image that, for simplicities sake, includes frontend, backend and database all in one.
+It is a monolithic image that, for simplicity's sake, includes frontend, backend and database all in one.

 You can check out [the example docker compose file](https://github.com/maybeanerd/celeryband/blob/main/docker-compose.yml) or the [test deployment's helm chart](https://github.com/maybeanerd/home-cluster/tree/main/charts/celeryband-test) for some example configurations to follow along.